You can make an economical appetizer or game day snack with basic ingredients you probably already have in your pantry.

 Multigrain bread is what I usually have on hand but this week I had some oatmeal bread left over from French Toast I made.
 The bread gets toasty in the oven, it has a light crunch and the flavor comes from the seasoned olive oil that is spread on the bread before baking.

-This recipe is adapted from caprese tartletts on foodnetwork.com.
+Tomato Cheese Cups is a delicious appetizer or side dish.
+It’s economical if you have a loaf of bread that is a few days old.
+This makes a great game day snack as well.
+The recipe is adapted from caprese tartletts on foodnetwork.com.
 The ingredient list for this recipe will depend on how many tomato & cheese cups you will be making, increase the ingredients as needed.

 - 6 slices of bread, crust removed